-- b) share data, including the number, type and location of short-term lets, with Scottish Government in a consistent format on an ongoing regular basis (analytical data).
-The Scottish Government will combine data into a national database for subsequent analysis but will not include personal data in its report.
-Operational and analytical data is expected to be shared using the same format and data field specifications as in the public register, with any additional fields appended. - c) publish and maintain a register of short-term let licences and their status (granted, refused, being determined, revoked, lapsed etc.), which can be accessed and searched by members of the public (public register).
+- a) collect sufficient data for monitoring and enforcement purposes, including setting out requirements for the sharing of relevant information between licensing authorities for hosts and operators with premises in more than one area (operational data). - b) share data, including the number, type and location of short-term lets, with Scottish Government in a consistent format on an ongoing regular basis c) publish and maintain a register of short-term let licences and their status (granted, refused, being determined, revoked, lapsed etc.), which can be accessed and searched by members of the public (public register).
 East Renfrewshire Council must publish the register on a quarterly basis.